Trouble? Or nothing?

 - Or does she suddenly want to eat everything in sight?

 - Yes, cats vomit.
-But does it seem excessive, suddenly?
+But does it seem excessive, suddenly or is it chronic?
 Is your dog vomiting?

 - Is he drinking a lot more water than usual?
 Has she been doing that for a while?
 (More than 50 ml/lb/day, or about 15 oz total for a 9 lb animal.)